 According to Kabir, the goal of human life is a weaving together of the personal or Jivatma soul and the soul of God, known in Hinduism as Paramatma.
 In order to weave the individual soul and divine soul together, Kabir taught a simple path of dignity and grace.
 He strongly opposed any religious dogma, whether it be based on Vedic or Muslim teachings.
 Instead, Kabir taught a profoundly simple way of honoring God and honoring our place in the world through the direct experience of God, meditation, contemplation and the fulfillment of one’s personal dharma.
 Kabir’s transcendent poetry also resonates with the profound experience of spiritual awakening through the darshan of a great saint.
 His greatest literary work is the Bijak.
-In this treatise, he elucidated a remembrance of the divine through direct experience known to Kabir’s followers as the Natural Way to God.
+In this treatise, he explained a remembrance of the divine through direct experience known to Kabir’s followers as the Natural Way to God.

-© Copyright 2012 – Virginia Iversen / Aura Wellness Center – Publications Division
+© Copyright – Virginia Iversen / Aura Wellness Center – Publications Division

-To see our selection of Online Yoga teacher training courses, please visit the following link.
+To see our selection of Yoga instructor courses and continuing education courses, please visit the following link.

 Click here to see our online Yoga Nidra teacher training course.